Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Abstract

 \section{Abstract}

-Generative image super-resolution (SR) is rapidly advancing in visual quality and detail restoration.
-As the capacity of SR models expands, however, so does their tendency to produce artifacts: incorrect, visually disturbing details that reduce perceived quality.
-Crucially, their perceptual impact varies: some artifacts are barely noticeable while others strongly degrade the image.
-We argue that artifacts should be characterized by their \emph{prominence} to human observers rather than treated as uniform binary defects.
-Motivated by this, we present a novel dataset of 1302 artifact examples from 11 contemporary image-SR methods, where each artifact is paired with a crowdsourced prominence score.
-Building on this dataset, we train a lightweight regressor that produces spatial prominence heatmaps and outperforms existing methods at detecting prominent artifacts.
-We release the dataset and code to facilitate prominence-aware evaluation and mitigation of SR artifacts.
+Generative single-image super-resolution (SISR) is advancing rapidly, yet even state-of-the-art models produce visual artifacts: unnatural patterns and texture distortions that degrade perceived quality.
+These defects vary widely in perceptual impact—some are barely noticeable, while others are highly disturbing—yet existing detection methods treat them equally.
+We propose characterizing artifacts by their \emph{prominence} to human observers rather than as uniform binary defects.
+We present a novel dataset of 1302~artifact examples from 11~SISR methods annotated with crowdsourced prominence scores, and provide prominence annotations for 593 existing artifacts from the DeSRA dataset, revealing that 48\% of them go unnoticed by most viewers.
+Building on this data, we train a lightweight regressor that produces spatial prominence heatmaps.
+We demonstrate that our method outperforms existing detectors and effectively guides SR model fine-tuning for artifact suppression.
+Our dataset and code are available at \href{https://tinyurl.com/2u9zxtyh}{\nolinkurl{tinyurl.com/2u9zxtyh}}.